joe-dorward/the-python-programming-language/tkinter/ui_v1.27_dictionary_from_xml_single.md

-Continuing the exploration of using Tkinter with Python, this version is a digression into reading this XML data from a file.
+Continuing the exploration of using Tkinter with Python, this version is a digression into reading XML data from a file, and adding it to a Python dictionary - single-dimention Python dictionaries are a list of key-value pairs, where eack key MUST be unique.

 ```xml
 <?xml version='1.0'?>